Scheriproct

 Do not dispose of medicines via household or water waste.
 Take any unwanted or expired medicine to your local pharmacy and ask them to dispose of it safely on your behalf.

-Always store Scheriproct ointment and suppositories out of sight and reach from children and pets.
+Always store Scheriproct ointment and suppositories out of sight and out of reach of children and pets.

 Never share your medicine with anybody else, even if the other person is experiencing the same symptoms as you or has been diagnosed with the same condition.